Home Restaurants

 Dinner spread at Magnolia Table | Photo by Magnolia Table

-Chip and Joanna Gaines built their Magnolia empire in Waco, and through Magnolia Table, they honor the city’s culinary history.
-Housed in the revitalized Elite Cafe building, Magnolia Table breathes new life into the Waco institution that served the community for 41 years.
-Today, the space buzzes with new energy as tables fill with Jo’s Buttermilk Biscuits, battered crispy onion rings, and other Magnolia Table cookbook hits.
+Chip and Joanna Gaines built their Magnolia empire in Waco, and Magnolia Table pays tribute to the city’s culinary history.
+While it’s not located at the Magnolia Silos, the restaurant is just a short drive away and well worth adding to your itinerary.
+Housed in the lovingly restored Elite Cafe—a Waco institution that served the community for more than four decades—the restaurant blends nostalgia with the Gaineses’ signature style.
+Today, the dining room hums with guests digging into Jo’s Buttermilk Biscuits, crispy battered onion rings, and other favorites featured in the Magnolia Table cookbook.
+Save time to peruse the gift shop for souvenirs.
 2132 S. Valley Mills Dr., Waco, magnolia.com

 Opal’s Oysters